Complete Cost Comparison: Email APIs for AI Agents in 2026

 Amazon SES

 SES is the cheapest per-email option at $0.10 per 1,000 emails sent and $0.10 per 1,000 received.
 It can pipe inbound email to S3, Lambda, SNS, or SQS.
 However, it provides zero inbox management, zero threading, zero search.
 You get raw MIME data and build everything yourself.
-Inbound receiving is only available in three AWS regions.
+Inbound receiving has expanded well beyond its early footprint and is now available in more than 20 AWS regions, but the engineering burden — not regional coverage — is the real cost.

 The true cost of SES is engineering time.
 A team that builds inbox management, thread parsing, webhook delivery, bounce handling, and reputation monitoring on top of SES will spend weeks of development time.
 At $150–200/hr for a senior backend engineer, the "cheap" option costs tens of thousands of dollars in labor before a single inbox is ready for production.